enkelprifti98/metal-isometric-xepa/README.md

 ![windows-rdp-session](/images/windows-rdp-session.png)

-In many cases, the operating system will automatically configure the network through DHCP for the first network interface only.
+In many cases the operating system will automatically configure the network through DHCP for the first network interface only.
 It's recommended to configure LACP bonding for the server's network interfaces if the operating system supports it.

 At this point you're all set!